Embracing the blessing of the Lord

 Three phrases in the Lord’s Blessing sum up a multitude of blessings that he stands ready to pour out.
 Within each phrase lies a key Hebrew word, so filled with meaning that no one English word can fully convey it.

-As we look at these key words and phrases, could we seek to do so spirit first?
-Instead of working to mentally grasp their fullness, would you pause and ask, “Lord, help me inhale what you are breathing out on me.”
+As we look at these key words and phrases, would you seek to do so spirit first?
+Instead of working to grasp their fullness mentally, would you pause and ask, “Lord, help me inhale what you are breathing out.”

 The Hebrew word translated “keep” is shamar.
 It appears 469 times in the Old Testament.
 Its basic meaning is “to hedge about (as with thorns).”

-This phrase in the Lord’s Blessing looks to him who protects, preserves and watches over his people.
+This phrase in the Lord’s Blessing looks to the One who protects, preserves and watches over his people.
 It calls on him to keep us from sin, deliver us from evil and defend us from harm.
 It speaks over us the many-layered blessings of his protection.

 Psalm 121 celebrates the fullness of this blessing.
 In its eight verses, shamar appears six times.
 With the psalmist, we too can look to and rest in the Lord our Keeper.

-My help comes from the Lord, the Maker of heaven and earth.
-He will not let your foot slip – he who watches over you will not slumber; indeed, he who watches over Israel will neither slumber nor sleep.
+My help comes from the Lord, who made heaven and earth!
+He will not let you stumble; the one who watches over you will not slumber.
+Indeed, he who watches over Israel never slumbers or sleeps.

-The Lord watches over you – the Lord is your shade at your right hand; the sun will not harm you by day, nor the moon by night.
+The Lord himself watches over you!
+The Lord stands beside you as your protective shade.
+The sun will not harm you by day, nor the moon at night.

 The Hebrew word translated “be gracious” is chanan.
 It calls on the God of all grace to do two things he delights to do: bestow his favor, release his grace.